Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 BT.709 for HD video and SMPTE 170M/BT.601 for SD video.
 Transfer-function/colour- primaries interpretation and HDR output remain separate future work.

-The application now exposes four explicit decode/presentation contracts through `--decode-mode`.
-Platform defaults are `vdpau-direct` on FreeBSD, `mediacodec-readback` on Android, and `cpu` elsewhere:
+The application now exposes an automatic policy plus explicit decode/presentation contracts through `--decode-mode`. `auto` is the platform default everywhere.
+It keeps all compatible implementations eligible and relies on their registration priority/factory failure semantics: fully hardware-resident presentation first, hardware decode with CPU readback second, and software H.264 last.
+On Android that means `h264_mediacodec_direct` -> `h264_mediacodec_readback` -> `h264_sw`; on FreeBSD the one VDPAU decoder is preferred to `h264_sw`, while the renderer prefers its direct bridge and can use its readback presentation path if direct interop is unavailable.

+Explicit modes are deliberately strict.
+If a caller supplies a particular `--decode-mode`, Sanctuary excludes alternative H.264 implementations rather than silently changing the requested contract:

 - `cpu` sets `CodecPreferences::no_hardware`, so software H.264 is selected even when a hardware implementation is compiled into the same runtime.
 Output must remain `FrameLease::ArenaVideo`; the renderer refuses a silent materialisation fallback.
-- `mediacodec-readback` (Android) prefers `h264_mediacodec` and explicitly excludes `h264_sw`.
-The Android backend feeds Annex-B access units to the platform MediaCodec AVC decoder and configures an `AImageReader` YUV420 output surface.
-Each decoded `AImage` travels through OxideAV as an opaque `HardwareVideo` lease which retains the parent reader for the image lifetime.
-The renderer deliberately calls `materialize()` at the compatibility boundary, respecting Android's per-plane row and pixel strides to repack `YUV_420_888` into CPU I420 before the existing wgpu upload.
-  This first stage therefore removes software H.264 reconstruction while retaining one explicit hardware-to-CPU readback plus the existing CPU-to-GPU upload.
-The opaque lease is intentional: a later direct path can obtain the image's `AHardwareBuffer` and import/sample it through Vulkan without changing decoder or pipeline ownership.
+- `mediacodec-direct` (Android) selects only `h264_mediacodec_direct`.
+MediaCodec is configured against a PRIVATE `AImageReader` created with GPU-sampled usage.
+Each decoded `AImage` remains owned by its opaque `HardwareVideo` lease; Sanctuary imports its `AHardwareBuffer` into Vulkan external memory, samples it through Vulkan sampler-YCbCr conversion, and renders into a normal wgpu-owned `Rgba8Unorm` texture.
+  Four asynchronous bridge slots retain their frame leases and imported image/memory until a non-blocking Vulkan fence proves sampling complete.
+No pixel data is read back to CPU and the direct frame's `materialize()` deliberately returns an error.
+  The current synchronous `AImageReader_acquireNextImage` boundary may still wait for producer completion on the CPU; eliminating that wait with acquire-fence import is a separate latency optimisation, not a pixel-copy requirement.
+- `mediacodec-readback` (Android) selects only `h264_mediacodec_readback`.
+MediaCodec is configured against a CPU-readable `YUV_420_888` `AImageReader`.
+The opaque frame still retains its Android image/reader, but the renderer explicitly calls `materialize()` and repacks the Android planes into canonical CPU I420 while respecting crop, row stride and pixel stride, then uploads those planes through the existing wgpu YUV path.
+This removes software H.264 reconstruction while retaining one hardware-to-CPU readback and one CPU-to-GPU upload.
 - `vdpau-readback` prefers `h264_vdpau` and explicitly excludes `h264_sw`.
 This keeps video selection strict without imposing `require_hardware` on the AAC track in the same job.
 The renderer requires a VDPAU `HardwareVideo` lease, explicitly calls its `materialize()` implementation (`VdpVideoSurfaceGetBitsYCbCr` -> CPU I420), and uploads those planes through the existing wgpu YUV path.
-This deliberately measures hardware decode while retaining CPU readback before presentation.
-- `vdpau-direct` uses the same strict H.264 selection but never materialises the hardware frame.
-Sanctuary owns a port of the proven reference bridge:
-  `GL_NV_vdpau_interop2` exposes full-frame Y plus interleaved UV textures, a GL shader converts them to RGBA in Vulkan-exported external memory, and a raw Vulkan GPU copy moves that image into a normal wgpu-owned texture.
+- `vdpau-direct` selects that same `h264_vdpau` decoder but never materialises the hardware frame. `GL_NV_vdpau_interop2` exposes full-frame Y plus interleaved UV textures, a GL shader converts them to RGBA in Vulkan-exported external memory, and a raw Vulkan GPU copy moves that image into a normal wgpu-owned texture.
 Four independent slots retain their hardware leases until a non-blocking Vulkan fence proves the dependent copy complete.

-If every slot is busy, the video frame is dropped rather than stalling or falling back to CPU.
+The difference in registry shape between Android and FreeBSD is intentional.
+VDPAU produces the same `VdpVideoSurface` regardless of how Sanctuary later presents it, so there is one `h264_vdpau` decoder implementation and readback/direct is a renderer choice.
+MediaCodec instead requires its output `ANativeWindow`/`AImageReader` to be chosen when the decoder is configured: CPU-readable `YUV_420_888` and PRIVATE GPU-sampled buffers are mutually exclusive output contracts.
+Consequently OxideAV registers `h264_mediacodec_direct` and `h264_mediacodec_readback` as two factories backed by the same H.264/MediaCodec decoder code.
+This also makes OxideAV's normal factory fallback useful to `auto`: failure to establish the direct API/GPU contract can advance to the readback factory before falling through to software, whereas an explicit MediaCodec mode excludes the other factory and errors instead.

+The direct Android bridge requires API-26 ImageReader/AHardwareBuffer entry points, `VK_ANDROID_external_memory_android_hardware_buffer`, sampler-YCbCr conversion and `VK_EXT_queue_family_foreign`.
+The API-26 symbols are resolved dynamically rather than linked as mandatory imports, preserving the application's API-24 readback/CPU compatibility.
+Sanctuary's local wgpu-hal patch enables the two Android Vulkan extensions when advertised and actually enables sampler-YCbCr when the application requests `TEXTURE_FORMAT_NV12`.
+Raw Vulkan rendering restores every wgpu-owned output image to the layout wgpu's resource tracker expects before handing it back to normal wgpu sampling.

-The MediaCodec and VDPAU hardware modes are deliberately strict for H.264: failure to obtain the selected hardware decode path or to execute its presentation contract is an error, not a request to silently switch the video track to software.
-The global `require_hardware` flag is deliberately not used now that one job also decodes AAC;
-excluding `h264_sw` leaves software audio codecs selectable. `7b9a06d` supplies the generic `Executor::with_codec_preferences()` plumbing that makes the per-session selection possible while all implementations stay registered.
-The direct path remains zero-CPU-copy rather than literal zero-copy: it still performs the GL YUV->RGBA render and one GPU-local Vulkan image copy.
-It also retains the `e9f8acd` dedicated-memory requirement: because Vulkan allocates the shared image with `VkMemoryDedicatedAllocateInfo`, the GL memory object is marked `GL_DEDICATED_MEMORY_OBJECT_EXT` before `glImportMemoryFdEXT`.
+The MediaCodec and VDPAU explicit hardware modes remain strict for H.264: failure to obtain or execute the selected contract is an error, not a request to switch the video track silently. `require_hardware` is deliberately not used because the same job also decodes AAC; excluding unwanted H.264 implementations leaves software audio codecs selectable.
+The VDPAU direct path remains zero-CPU-copy rather than literal zero-copy: it still performs the GL YUV->RGBA render and one GPU-local Vulkan image copy.
+The MediaCodec direct path likewise performs a GPU YCbCr->RGBA render into a wgpu-owned texture, but does not perform a CPU pixel copy.

 The corrected post-`e9f8acd` reference-player benchmark used the local 10.03 s, 1280x720/60 fps Twitch segment (600 frames, five muted paced runs per path).